 For Scare-Related Injuries, Precedent Is Not on the Plaintiffs' Side.

-A handful of claims have previously been filed--all of them in Louisiana, coincidentally--against haunted houses for precisely the reasons suggested, and each has returned a ruling that the attractions are not responsible for the injuries sustained by their visitors.
-The outcomes of these cases set the precedent with which further claims would likely be evaluated.
-In all five cases, the court ruled that the owners and operators of the attractions couldn't be held liable for injuries on their premises.
-The pivotal idea behind these decisions is that plaintiffs paid for the opportunity to be scared and startled, and the haunted house operators couldn't have known how violently they would react to that.
+A handful of claims were filed against haunted houses in Louisiana for precisely the reasons suggested, and each case returned a ruling that the attractions were not responsible for the injuries sustained by their visitors.
+The reasoning behind these decisions is that plaintiffs paid for the opportunity to be scared and startled, and the haunted house operators couldn't have known how violently they would react to that.
+The outcomes of those cases set the precedent for future claims.

-In legal circles, the key doctrine is assumption of the risk.
+The key doctrine at work here is assumption of risk.
 This means that by engaging in some activities, those who choose to do so accept the consequences for their actions.
-While this defense is typically abused by defendants and argued in numerous situations that it doesn't apply, it is pretty obvious that when you sign up to be scared, there's a remote likelihood of a medical emergency.
+While this defense is typically abused by defendants and argued in numerous situations that it doesn't apply, it's pretty obvious that when you sign up to be scared, there's some likelihood of a medical emergency.
 We all sign up for this risk when we let someone jump out of hidden nooks and crannies in grotesque costumes.

 In one such instance, a woman was frightened to the point of falling down by a rampaging Jason Voorhees (of Friday the 13th infamy) who popped out from behind some plastic sheeting.
 On falling, the woman hit her head and required a trip to the emergency room, possibly concussed.
 An appellate court in Louisiana upheld a lower court's decision that the attraction owners were not liable: